emqx/cloud-docs/en_US/rule_engine/introduction.md

-# Data Integrations Overview
+# Data Integration Overview

-The EMQX Cloud Data Integrations is used to configure the rules for handling and responding to EMQX message flows and device events.
+The EMQX Cloud Data Integration is used to configure the rules for handling and responding to EMQX message flows and device events.
 The Data Integrations not only provides a clear and flexible "configurable" architecture solution, but also simplifies the development process, improves user usability, and reduces the coupling degree between the business system and EMQX Cloud.
 It also provides a superior infrastructure for customization of EMQX Cloud's proprietary capabilities.

 ::: warning Note
 This feature is not available for the Serverless plan